crabisoft/git-pulse/README.md

 `incidentLabels` is required as soon as `failureSource` leaves `pipelines`, otherwise **every** issue in scope would become a production failure.

+### Tying a failure to the change that caused it

+An incident that mentions a ticket, a merged pull request that mentions the same one, and the deployment that carried that request: the trail says which deployment broke what.
+The incident is then counted against **that deployment's slice**, whatever dimensions it carries itself.

+This is what DORA asks of a change failure rate — deployments that broke something — where matching on dimensions alone only asks whether a failure happened in the same slice.
+Incidents sharing no ticket fall back to that slice, so nothing is lost while the ticket rules are still thin, and the link improves the numbers as the rules fill in.
+Ticket references are read from an incident's title and labels, by the very same rules that read branch names and PR titles.

 > The rate's denominator is **always** the number of deployments.
 A dimension
 > combination carrying incidents but no deployment therefore yields no rate at
 > all — it would be a division by nothing.
 Those orphan combinations are
 > **logged as warnings**: they are the symptom of a mismatch between attributes
-> extracted from incident labels and those extracted from environment names.
+> extracted from incident labels and those extracted from environment names, and
-> MTTR has no such problem — it divides nothing, so it also reports slices known
+> the causal link above is what makes them disappear.
+MTTR has no such problem —
+> it divides nothing, so it also reports slices known only through their
-> only through their incidents.
+> incidents.

 An incident still open stays out of MTTR: with no resolution date it has no restore time, and counting it as zero would drag the median down instead of up.